jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 new user to the Hub, a `LocalAuthenticator` will check if the user already exists.
-If you set the configuration value, `create_system_users`, to `True` in the configuration file, the `LocalAuthenticator` has the privilege to add users to the system.
+If you set the configuration value, `create_system_users`, to `True` in the configuration file, the `LocalAuthenticator` has the ability to add users to the system.
 The setting in the config file is:

 ```python